Sovereignty: Classical

 Ulpian was expressing the idea that the emperor exercised a rather absolute form of sovereignty that originated in the people, although he did not use the term expressly.

 Medieval

 Ulpian's statements were known in medieval Europe, but sovereignty was an important concept in medieval times.
-Medieval monarchs were not sovereign, at least not strongly so, because they were constrained by, and shared power with, their feudal aristocracy.
+Medieval monarchs were not absolute, at least not strongly so, because they were constrained by, and shared power with, their feudal aristocracy.
 Furthermore, both were strongly constrained by custom.
 Sovereignty existed during the Medieval period as the de jure rights of nobility and royalty.

 Reformation

 Sovereignty reemerged as a concept in the late 16th century, a time when civil wars had created a craving for a stronger central authority when monarchs had begun to gather power onto their own hands at the expense of the nobility, and the modern nation state was emerging.
 Jean Bodin, partly in reaction to the chaos of the French wars of religion, presented theories of sovereignty calling for a strong central authority in the form of absolute monarchy.
 In his 1576 treatise Les Six Livres de la République ("Six Books of the Republic") Bodin argued that it is inherent in the nature of the state that sovereignty must be: